rikulo/rikulo-docs/stream/Getting_Started/Hello_World.md

 > Notice that the `web` directory is required since [pub](http://pub.dartlang.org/doc/package-layout.html) installed packages only under `web`, `test` and `example` directories.

+> If you prefer to structure it differently, please refer to [Directory Structure](../Configuration/Directory_Structure.md).

 ##Create pubspec.yaml

 Inside the `helloworld` directory, create a `pubspec.yaml` with the following contents: